hasura/learn-graphql/tutorials/frontend/rescript-react-apollo/tutorial-site/content/subscriptions.md

 ---
 title: "Subscriptions to show online users"
-metaTitle: "Update last seen of user with Mutation | GraphQL React Apollo Hooks Tutorial"
+metaTitle: "Update last seen of user with Mutation | ReScript React Apollo Tutorial"
 metaDescription: "GraphQL Mutation to update last seen of user to make them available online.
 Use setInterval to trigger mutation every few seconds "
 ---